eeditiones/tei-publisher-app/README.md

 `gulp build` builds the styles by processing less into minified css with sourcemaps.

-`gulp deploy` sends files (and built styles) to the local existDB
+`gulp deploy` sends files (and built styles) to the local exist-db

 `gulp watch` will upload files to the local exist-db instance whenever a source file changes.

 **NOTE:** For the deploy and watch task you may have to edit the DB credentials in `gulpfile.js`.

 ### Testing
-`gulp test` contains just a placeholder text.
+`gulp test` currently contains just a placeholder message, while integrating the test suite is work in progress.

 Please follow these instructions [here](http://gitlab.exist-db.org/tei-publisher/tei-publisher-app/tree/master/webtest), for running the test-suite.